ryanmats/sanfrancisco-311-data/README.md

 `http://127.0.0.1:5000/api/complaints?start_date=2025-09-01&end_date=2025-09-07&category=Encampment`.

 Visit `127.0.0.1:5000/api/complaints_resolution_data` to see raw data about complaint resolution time broken down into time buckets (<1 Hour, 1 Hour, 2 Hours, ...
-10+ Days).
+10+ Days, or Not Resolved).
 The default date range is 2025-10-01 to 2025-10-07 and the default category includes all categories.
 Try to adjust the start_date, end_date, and category arguments.
 For example you can try visiting this URL:
 `http://127.0.0.1:5000/api/complaints_resolution_data?start_date=2025-09-01&end_date=2025-09-07&category=Encampment`.